 The Post Office isn’t exactly known for its reliability.
 Generally, when a conservative or libertarian thinks of postal workers, they believe that they are “lazy,” ‘rude,’ and “careless.”
 Generally, Democrat politicians think government employees and their unions reliably vote Democrat.
 Republicans complain that Democrats champion almost every government employee for votes.
 In turn, pensions continue to bloat, and services get worse say the right.

 “…The general view of government employees is that they prefer Democrats over Republicans as they benefit economically by having more money allocated for government spending.
 The more money there is to spend, the more money there is for salaries and benefits and those responsible for allocating or overseeing the spending grow in importance in society.”
 (Source).

 As far as public agencies go, the Post Office is second only to the DMV in its horrific reputation with the public.
-People tend to like the historical idea of a U.S. postal service, but they often don’t like the impersonal service offered by postal service employees.
+People tend to like the historical idea of a U.S. postal service but often don’t like the impersonal service offered by postal service employees.
 One thing is exact, political operatives within the Post Office and its majority partisan Democrat employee base have Republicans running scared every time there is any mail-in vote, including absentee ballots.
 The same reason Republicans want voter ID to stop illegal aliens from voting Democrat is the same reason it remains scared of the Post Office.

 Unfortunately, losing mail, especially Republican voter mail, is far more critical in 2020 than in years past.
 Due to the stresses of the Coronavirus, there is now substantial concern that our mail service cannot possibly process over 100 million ballots and do it honestly.
-We saw in real-time how the far-left IRS became weaponized to go after Tea party groups during the Obama Admin.
-And conservatives, as well as independent researchers who actually researched what Lerner did with no consequences, were not shocked that the FBI was “weaponized” to take down President-elect Trump.
+We saw in real-time how the far-left IRS became weaponized to go after Tea Party groups during the Obama Admin.
+And Conservatives and independent researchers who actually researched what Lerner did with no consequences were not shocked that the FBI was “weaponized” to take down President-elect Trump.
 Moreover, all government agencies, aside from the DOD, are viewed as Democrat vassals by many Republicans.